• Facebook

 Step 3: Create Cache

-Add configurations for creating necessary cache in the config.ncconf file in the cache server.
+Add the required cache configurations in the config.ncconf file on the cache server.

 Warning